-Hebrews 12:1 – “Wherefore, seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with endurance the race that is set before us.”
+Hebrews 12:1 – “Wherefore, seeing we also are compassed about with (surrounded by) so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with endurance the race that is set before us.”

 There is a wealth of spiritual truth is this verse.
 I want to draw your attention to six things:

 - Those who have gone before us.
 The saved who have gone before us do not come back here to watch us and hang out with us as some spiritual being but rather are part of a great heavenly amphitheater, looking down on us.
 (The lost are another story).

 They are sitting in that great heavenly amphitheater cheering us on in the race that is set before us.
 I can hear them shouting, “Come on, you can make it, don’t give up, keep running the race.
 I went through a similar situation and I made – You can make it too.

 - We are to lay aside all that hinders us.
 There are things that will hinder us, dog at our feet, in our Christian walk and the race that is set before us which we must cast aside.
 These things will drag us down, keeping us from being all we can be and from fulfilling our purpose and calling in Him.
 These things must be cast aside.